talibkateeb/El-Salvador-Financial-Study/README.md

 * Trading Economics
 ___

+## Executive Summary

+In this project we analyzed and forecasted the economic state of the nation of El Salvador.
+We examined different measurements such as GDP, GNI, Gini Index, etc. and created models to forecast these measurements to see how the adoption of Bitcoin as a legal tender will affect the nation.
+We then created an app to lower the Remittance cost for the people of El Salvador.

+___

 ## Results and Analysis

 - The inflation dataset had extremely high values for MAPE and almost zero values for MSE across all models, indicating overfitting.